 When decorating, one thing to keep in mind is that there is always a structure to each decor piece.
 One side may mirror the other to create symmetry.
 Look for lots of balance with not one piece left out of place.
 Everything will match and seem perfectly fit for where it is placed.

 Coastal design is interesting for a few different reasons but one of the main reasons is because it can vary dramatically depending on where the home or building is being decorated.
 For example, some characteristics of the coastal style may differ in Alaska from those in southern California.
 But, nonetheless, there are some very distinct parts of the coastal design style that make it worth covering in our guide.

 The first thing to know about the characteristics is that, although it can often be confused as nautical design, coastal isn’t quite the same.
 It’s also very different from Mediterranean, the style that we’ll be converting next. here’s what to expect out of a coastal home.

-Coastal homes are always filled with light.
+Coastal homes are always filled with lots of natural light.
 Huge windows and natural light will always be a staple.
-If you’re trying to create a coastal designed or inspired home be sure to include lots of windows.
+If you’re trying to create a coastal-designed or inspired home be sure to include lots of windows.

 Natural Clean Design